Art-A-Hack/art-a-hack.github.io/app/_posts/2016-06-22-kinect-vr-mobile-game.markdown

 ---
-layout    : post
-title     : "Learn How this Team is Creating a Kinect VR Mobile Game" bodyid    : "blog" bodyclass : "content post"
+title : Learn How this Team is Creating a Kinect VR Mobile Game
 ---
 What kinds of experiences are possible when you match room-sized body tracking with untethered, mobile VR?